 Please, regularly clean any filters and intake vents to ensure there is no build-up of dirt and dust, and that the unit is able to draw in air effectively, not hindering performance, or in the worst-case scenario, causing the unit to breakdown resulting in costly repairs and/or replacement.
 Please also note that if an air conditioner breaks down due to filters and vents not being kept clean, costs to rectify the damage or even replace the unit might be charged to tenants.

 If the property you are renting has a fireplace, this cannot be used unless you have been given permission from us in writing.
 Sometimes these are ornamental, or the flue/chimney has been blocked up.
 Using them could cause a fire to occur.

 All properties have a strict ‘no smoking inside’ policy.
 If tenants still choose to smoke inside the property they will be responsible for specialised cleaning and deodorising of the inside of the property to reduce and eliminate unpleasant smoke odours.
 This can easily run into the hundreds of dollars and is charged to the tenant.

 It is company policy that tenants do not paint any part of the property themselves.
 We have found in the past that some tenants have not painted the property to a professional standard, resulting in a professional painter being called in to rectify work.
 It is a policy that any painting can only be carried out by experienced, professional painters with our written permission.

 Fixtures and Fittings

-If you wish to install or remove any fixtures or fittings, you must request this beforehand in writing and it must be approved by the Landlord.
+If you wish to install or remove any fixtures or fittings, you must request this beforehand in writing and it must be approved by the owner.